pjobson/aerohive_hiveap-330/BATMAN/README.md

 * Address: 10.10.10.222 (any unique IP on your network)
 * Netmask: 255.255.255.0
-* Gateway: 10.10.10.11 (your node's IP address)
+* Gateway: 10.10.10.10 (your node's IP address)

-I'll be using 10.10.10.11 for examples in this document from here on.
+I'll be using 10.10.10.10 for examples in this document from here on.

-## Disable DHCP on LAN
+## Disable & Remove DHCP / dnsmasq

-We're going to get DHCP from a primary router, so you'll need to disable it in your nodes.

-Edit `/etc/config/dhcp`.

-Find your `dnsmasq` config and change it to:

-    config dnsmasq
-        option domainneeded '1'
-        option localise_queries '1'
-        option rebind_protection '1'
-        option rebind_localhost '1'
-        option local '/lan/'
-        option domain 'lan'

-Find your `lan` interface and change it to:

-    config dhcp 'lan'
-        option interface 'lan'
-        option start '100'
-        option limit '150'
-        option leasetime '12h'
-        option dhcpv4 'server'
-        option ignore '1'
-        option dynamicdhcp '0'
+We do not need DHCP on the individual nodes, DHCP is provided from my primary router.

+    /etc/init.d/dnsmasq disable
+    /etc/init.d/dnsmasq stop
+    /etc/init.d/odhcpd disable
+    /etc/init.d/odhcpd stop

+Don't uninstall the packages or you may loose access to your Wireless in LuCi.

 ## Download Packages and Push to Router